-State True or False
+C. State True or False

-- 9. Does the group formed by you and your classmates form a class in the Marxian sense? - 10.
-The scientific understanding of society that Durkheim sought to develop was based on the recognition of scientific facts.

-- 11. When a society is characterised by formal, impersonal relationships, with selfish aims, state the type of solidarity that exists. - 12.
-Social facts are ...... which emerge from the association of people. - 13.
-According to Weber, ..... included all human behaviour that was meaningful. - 14. ..... is a logically consistent model of a social phenomenon that highlights its most significant characteristics. - 15.
-According to weber ...... is a mode of organisation which based on the separation of the public from the domestic world.
+- 11. Does the group formed by you and your classmates form a class in the Marxian sense? - 12.
+The scientific understanding of society that Durkheim sought to develop was based on the recognition of scientific facts. - 13.
+When a society is characterised by formal, impersonal relationships, with selfish aims, the type of solidarity that exists. - 14.
+According to weber, bureaucracy is a type of social organisation in hierarchical order - 15.
+The law of modern Society are 'repressive' in nature.